joebobbio/cros-utils/README.md

 # Instructions
 1. Download my scripts from the [releases tab](https://github.com/joebobbio/cros-scripts/releases), then extract the ones you want to use.
 1. Launch crosh with Ctrl-Alt-T
-1. Type and enter `shell` into crosh to gain shell access to Chrome OS.
+1. Type and enter `shell` into crosh.
 1. Copy and paste `sudo install -Dt /usr/local/bin -m 755 ~/Downloads/[name_of_script].sh` into crosh.

 If done correctly, there will be no output.